Conflux-Chain/conflux-documentation/docs/general/protocols/defi/uniswap-v2.md

 ### 1. ERC20 / ERC20 Pairs

 Unlike V1, which only supported ETH-ERC20 pairs, Uniswap V2 allows direct trading between any ERC20 tokens.
-This feature eliminates the need to route through ETH for every trade, potentially reducing fees and slippage for users [^1].
+This feature eliminates the need to route through ETH for every trade, potentially reducing fees and slippage for users.

 ### 2. Price Oracles

 Uniswap V2 implements a new price oracle functionality that enables highly decentralized and manipulation-resistant on-chain price feeds.
-This is achieved by measuring prices when they are expensive to manipulate and accumulating historical data [^1].
+This is achieved by measuring prices when they are expensive to manipulate and accumulating historical data.

 ### 3. Flash Swaps

 V2 introduces flash swaps, allowing users to withdraw ERC20 tokens from a Uniswap pool at no upfront cost.
-Users can execute arbitrary logic with these tokens and either pay for them or return them within the same transaction [^1].
+Users can execute arbitrary logic with these tokens and either pay for them or return them within the same transaction.

 ### 4. Core/Helper Architecture

-Uniswap V2 adopts a more modular architecture, separating core contracts from peripheral helper contracts.
-This design improves flexibility and upgradability without compromising the security of pooled funds [^1].
+Uniswap V2 adopts a more modular architecture, separating [core contracts](#core-contracts) from [peripheral helper contracts](#periphery-contracts).
+This design improves flexibility and upgradability without compromising the security of pooled funds.

 ### 5. Technical Improvements